Understand Your Legal Options After A Serious Construction Accident

-Working in the construction industry is some of the most dangerous forms of employment.
+Working in the construction industry is one of the most dangerous forms of employment.
 Construction workers face daily hazards that make them more susceptible to accidents than most other professions.
 Unfortunately, many employers fail to utilize proper safety measures, equipment, and training that could adequately protect workers.
 As a result, many construction workers find themselves severely injured.

 If you or a loved one has been injured while working on a job, you may be entitled to file a claim for your injuries.
 Construction injuries can be overly complex and difficult to manage independently.
 In addition, there may be multiple liability issues depending on your particular situation.
 In most construction accident cases, you will likely be able to file a worker’s compensation claim to obtain payment for your injuries and lost wages.
-However, many individuals are unaware of the fact that depending on the circumstances that surround their accident, they may also be eligible to file a claim against a third-party such as a manufacturer or property owner.
+However, many individuals are unaware of the fact that depending on the circumstances that surround their accident, they may also be eligible to file a claim against a third party such as a manufacturer or property owner.

 Contact our law firm and ask to schedule a free consultation with one of our construction accident attorneys, who can answer your questions and explain your legal rights.

 Accidents And Injury Scenarios Common To Construction Sites